 - Building Regulations 2008 Conservation of Fuel and Energy - Buildings other than Dwellings Technical Guidance Document L, Department of Environment, Heritage and Local Government, 2008.

-- Building Regulations 2011 Conservation of Fuel and Energy - Dwellings Technical Guidance Document L, Department of Environment, Heritage and Local Government, 2011.
+- Building Regulations 2011 Conservation of Fuel and Energy - Dwellings Technical Guidance Document L, Department of Housing, Planning, Community and Local Government, 2017.

 - Fabric energy efficiency for zero carbon homes - A flexible performance standard for 2016.
 Zero Carbon Hub.

 - BS EN ISO 52016-1:2017 Energy performance of buildings.
 Energy needs for heating and cooling, internal temperatures and sensible and latent heat loads.
 Calculation procedures, BSI